Ohiopyle Falls is located right in town.

 Tickets are good for one hour of adventure through the trees.

-If this location is closed or booked, check out the WVU Outdoor Education Center, just a 45-minute drive away into West Virginia.
+If this location is closed or booked, check out the WVU Outdoor Education Center, just a 45-minute drive away in West Virginia.
 Tours here include 4 zip lines among other features and typically last 2.5-3.5 hours.

 For the Adventurers – Rock Climbing